valderan/simple-logger/docs/en/client.md

 - Log filter state is stored in query parameters so you can share links.
 - Data grid components rely on `@mui/x-data-grid` for virtualization and custom row actions.
 - Telegram page displays the bot status (connected/token missing) based on `/api/settings/telegram-status` and shows the invite link from `/api/settings/telegram-url` when available.
-- When notifications are enabled, the project form renders deep links for subscription/unsubscription with a copy button; the block disappears automatically once the toggle is turned off.
+- When notifications are enabled, the project form renders Telegram commands for subscription/unsubscription with a copy button; the block disappears automatically once the toggle is turned off.
 - Ping services page refreshes check timestamps in the background every two minutes to keep the UI fresh without exceeding rate limits.
 - Ping services data grid now uses icon-only action buttons and row clicks to surface a detailed view with tags, status history, and timestamps.
 - Rate limit changes require confirmation and log a warning to the `logger-system` project for auditability.